Pupil Premium at St Joseph’s Catholic Primary School

 The pupil premium is paid to schools as they are best placed to assess what additional provision their pupils need.

 Ofsted inspections report on how schools’ use of the funding affects the attainment of their disadvantaged pupils.

 Schools are held to account through performance tables, which include data on:

 - the attainment of the pupils who attract the funding

 - the progress made by these pupils

 - the gap in attainment between disadvantaged pupils and their peers.

-Please click on the link below for a detailed overview of Pupil Premium expenditure 2016-17
+Please click on the link below for a detailed overview of Pupil Premium expenditure and impact for 2016-17

 ‘Achievement is improving rapidly.
 Pupils, including the more able, make good and sometimes outstanding progress.’
 Ofsted 2014